-Just outside of Brno there is quite a bit to do for adventure and nature lovers.
+Just outside of Brno, Czech Republic there is quite a bit to do for adventure and nature lovers.
 This region of the country has beautiful golden fields and rolling hills.
 An amazing attraction just outside of Brno is the Macocha Karst, known mostly for the beautiful Macocha Abyss.
-Although the attraction is family friendly, there is a bit of hiking and a boat ride that your little one will need to sit still on.
-Our little lady is not one to sit still at this age, so we missed out on this amazing day trip.
+Although the attraction is family friendly, there is a bit of hiking and a boat ride that kids will need to sit still on.
+Our toddler was not old enough yet to sit still on a boat ride, so we missed out on this amazing day trip.
 It is definitely on our list for when she gets just a little older, though.

 It’s safe to say businesses in cities that cater to tourists mark up prices to make a good profit.
 That’s why cities like Paris and London are outrageously overpriced.
 People will pay it.
 In contrast, places that haven’t been pegged as tourist attractions tend to offer better rates on hotels, food, and basically everything else.
 In Brno we actually splurged and stayed in the most expensive hotel in the town.
 It was nice!
 They even served us complimentary champagne when we walked in.
 But you know what?
-It was still the cheapest hotel we stayed at (aside from our apartment in Poland) during our entire European trip.
-We ate dinner at a street vendor for about eight dollars and ordered three gelatos for the equivalent of three US dollars.
-Your money will go fairly far in Brno, which makes it that much more appealing!
+It was still the cheapest hotel in which we stayed during our entire European trip.
+We grabbed dinner from a street vendor and spent about $8 US for our family of three.
+We ordered three gelatos for the equivalent of $3 US.
+Your money will go fairly far in Brno, Czech Republic which makes it all that much more appealing!